 Earth’s biodiversity is under threat

-Earth’s biodiversity is under threat due to the overwhelming impact of humans.
-Habitat destruction, introduction of foreign and invasive species, pollution, human-induced climate change and over-exploitation of natural resources is causing large-scale biodiversity loss.
+Habitat destruction, the introduction of foreign and invasive species, pollution, human-induced climate change and over-exploitation of natural resources are causing large-scale biodiversity loss.

 Biodiversity in Australia

-From rocky red outcrops, to luscious green forests and magnificent coasts, Australia is home to some of the world’s largest and most unique examples of biodiversity.
-In fact, this country is so biodiverse that around 150,000 species have been identified and this is thought to be only about 25% of the total number present.
+From rocky red outcrops to luscious green forests and magnificent coasts, Australia is home to some of the world’s largest and most unique examples of biodiversity.
+This country is so biodiverse that around 150,000 species have been identified, which is thought to be only about 25% of the total number.